CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-02.md

   > **Note**: All read operations on the source database are routed to Azure and will consume Request Units (RUs) allocated to the account.

-## Task 06: Analyze the Target Mirrored Database
+### Task 06: Analyze the Target Mirrored Database

+In this task, you will examine the target mirrored database in Microsoft Fabric to ensure that data replication is functioning correctly and that the mirrored database is in sync with the source.

 1. Switch from **Mirrored Azure Cosmos DB** to **SQL Analytics Endpoint**.